by Samuel K. Darling, Genesis Divorce Lawyer in Everett, WA

-This article explains spousal maintenance (alimony) in Washington State.
-This article also explains undifferentiated family support, which is a mixture of spousal maintenance and child support.
-For articles and videos on other legal topics, feel free to review the Resources section of our website.
+This article and video explain spousal maintenance (alimony) in Washington State.
+They also explain undifferentiated family support, which is a mixture of spousal maintenance and child support.

 VAGUE LAW.
 You can read Washington’s law on spousal maintenance at RCW 26.09.090, but it would be a waste of your time.
 Family law jurists (e.g., judges) can award virtually however much or little maintenance they see as fair.
 This makes maintenance less predictable than most other areas of the law.

-- Short Marriage (0-5 or 0-3 years): Maintenance of enough to help meet the lesser-earning spouse’s basic everyday needs for a few months while he or she gets back on his or her feet financially.
+- Short Marriage (0-5 or 0-3 years of marriage): Maintenance of enough to help meet the lesser-earning spouse’s basic everyday needs for a few months while he or she gets back on his or her feet financially.
 Usually the payments end there or taper off suddenly.
 Payments almost never extend beyond entry of the divorce decree.

-- Mid-Length Marriage (5-25 or 3-20 years): Maintenance to the lesser-earning spouse for 20-33% of the length of the marriage.
+- Mid-Length Marriage (5-25 or 3-20 years of marriage): Maintenance to the lesser-earning spouse for 20-33% of the length of the marriage.
 The initial monthly amount might be enough to equalize the parties’ economic positions, or it might be enough to meet basic needs, or something in-between.
 The monthly amount usually tapers off.

 - Long-Term Marriage (25+ or 20+ years): Maintenance of enough to equalize the parties’ economic positions for many years if not for life.

-For those who want more than a quick summary or are not sure what the summary means, the rest of this article provides a much more detailed explanation.
+For those who want more than a quick summary or are not sure what the summary means, the rest of this article provides a much more detailed explanation with additional factors.
 This is where it gets complicated.
 So put on your reading glasses and set some time aside.

 DETAILED EXPLANATION OF MAINTENANCE NORMS.
 Washington law requires courts to consider the requesting spouse’s need for maintenance and the other spouse’s ability to pay.
 Maintenance should be no more than the would-be-recipient needs, nor should it exceed the would-be-payor’s ability to pay.
 Each party’s ‘need’ and ‘ability’ is relative to the other spouse.
 For instance, a court might require a working husband who can barely meet his bills to nonetheless pay maintenance if the wife did not work during the marriage, has no income, and has had no time to look for a job.
 Conversely, maintenance would be inappropriate if the parties’ economic positions were roughly equal, since each parties’ relative need and ability would be the same.